smorrrs/Desperados-III-Resources/general_tech.md

 # General Tech

 ## Fast Forward
-Fast forward (FF) makes the everything move faster, so you'll want to fast forward as much as you can manage.
+Fast forward (FF) makes everything move faster, so you'll want to fast forward as much as you can manage.

 Notes
 * In Gameplay Settings, you can choose whether you control FF with a press & hold or by toggling it.